bravo-2018/Assessments/Week-3.md

 #### 9. Write the Rules of React we talked about in class and try to give one or two reasons for each rule about why it is important or good to follow the rule.
 Honestly I can't remember specifically what we talked about or if we covered this, but I'll make sure and ask when we review this next Monday.

+1. Never update State directly, always use setState()
+2. Never alter the DOM directly, always operate on a value in state (for example inner html - if you use this you lose control over what's in state)
+3. Only call setState once per method or render cycle
+4. State is for values that change, Props is for values that don't, constants should be set outside the component

+Instead of using this.state multiple times, destructure the state object to save values "export default" can be written when you create the component class, or after, whichever you choose, stay consistent!

 #### 10. Do at least 5 exercises on Free Code Camp, starting with this one: https://www.freecodecamp.org/challenges/declare-javascript-objects-as-variables
 Done :-)